 Information about Sotalol

-Sotalol is used in the treatment of angina, arrhythmias, heart attack and increased blood pressure .
+Sotalol is used in the treatment of chest pain (Angina), arrhythmias, heart attack and hypertension.

 How sotalol works

 Sotalol blocks the action of certain chemical messengers on the heart and blood vessels.
 This effect reduces heartbeat, blood pressure, and strain on the heart following a heart attack.

 Common side effects of sotalol